 Share anecdotes about low carb successes.
 Even better, get people asking about how you achieved your own transformation.
 Everyone loves a good story.
 Inspire others by detailing the benefits that individuals have realized, whether it be weight loss, reversal of diabetes, or simply improvements in glycemic control in the hospital on a carbohydrate-restricted diet.
 Even more inspiring, though, is a demonstration of you putting your money where your mouth is, by showing everyone what can be achieved by living the low-carb lifestyle.

 Empower your patients.
-Perhaps the most important thing one can do for diabetic patients being admitted to the hospital is to empower them – let them know what to expect and let them know that they have options.
+Perhaps the most important thing one can do for patients with type 2 diabetes being admitted to the hospital is to empower them – let them know what to expect and let them know that they have options.
 Insulin is not the only way to treat hyperglycemia, and it certainly isn’t the safest.
 Remind patients that they can say “no” to interventions.
 Give them tips on eating low carb in the hospital.

 Get involved in hospital policy.
 Work to make the changes that you envision.
 For real impact on patient care, there needs to be changes to hospital policy.
 Join a committee that addresses diabetes or nutrition.
 Talk with administration about your concerns and alert them to the potential to improve patient care.
 Create a strong “Why” message, identify the important stakeholders, and work to get buy-in from the stakeholders who can effect change.